 If you’re a follower of Jesus Christ this morning, you can’t take any credit for it.
 Your salvation is not a result of anything you’ve done.
 It’s simply by God’s grace.
 You won’t get to heaven and hear people outdo each other with stories of how they got to heaven.
 It’s all of grace.
 All we can do is be thankful for it.

-Isaiah 30:18 says, “The LORD still waits for you to come to him so he can show you his love and compassion.”
+Isaiah 30:18 says, “The LORD longs to be gracious to you.”
 That’s his desire.
 It is his nature to bless undeserving people.
 He’s waiting for you to accept his grace.
 He enjoys being gracious.
 He’s not mad at you.
 His heart’s broken for you but he wants you to come home.

 God’s amazing grace is available right here and right now.
 Today.
 That’s why He brought you here.
 You’re not here by accident.
 He brought you here.
 If you have never received that saving grace gift, what are you waiting for?

+In the coming weeks we’re going to look at God’s Restoring Grace, His Sustaining Grace, His Healing Grace, but first you’ve got to settle the foundation of Saving Grace.
 Why don’t you pray this prayer in your heart?
 “Dear God, I realize that I can never be perfect enough to earn a place in your perfect heaven.
 I realize that the only way I’ll get in is by your grace.
 Forgive me for thinking that I could be good enough.
 Forgive me for my pride that thinks I can earn my way into heaven.
 Thank you that you give me what I need, not what I deserve.
-Thank you for your forgiveness and I ask for it today.
+Thank you for Your forgiveness and I ask for it today.
 Jesus Christ, thank you for paying for my salvation on the cross.
 By faith, I accept your grace today.
 I want you to guide my life from this day forward.
-In your name I pray.
+In Your name I pray.
 Amen.”